Keryx: A Decentralized Protocol for Verifiable AI Inference

 [2] Chain → block template (AiRequest visible) → Miner

-[4] Miner → AiResponse tx (result + commitment) → Chain
+[5] Miner → AiResponse tx (IPFS CID + commitment) → Chain

-[6] No challenge within window → Miner claims escrow
+[7] No challenge within window → Miner claims block escrow

 Fraud path (dishonest miner):

-[1–5] Same as above, but commitment is invalid
+[1–6] Same as above, but OPoI commitment is invalid

 [7] Challenger → AiChallenge tx (proof: request_hash) → Chain